Start the day awake

 #6 Healthy and balanced breakfast

-It's best not to forgo breakfast, because in the morning the body needs new nutrients to get back up to speed.
-A small balanced and carbohydrate-rich meal is enough to provide the body with energy after getting up and to facilitate a healthy start to the day.
-In addition, coffee or tea can of course help you wake up due to the caffeine they contain.
+It is best not to miss out on breakfast, because in the morning the body needs new nutrients to run at full speed again.
+A small, balanced meal rich in carbohydrates is enough to provide the body with energy after waking up and to facilitate a healthy start to the day.
+In addition, of course, coffee or tea can also help to wake up thanks to the caffeine it contains.

-Early risers start the day faster, are more productive and are in a better mood.
+Early risers start the day faster, are more productive and in a better mood

-Sufficient light (daylight, light alarm clock) supports the waking process in a natural way.
+Sufficient light (daylight, sunrise alarm clock) supports the waking up process in a natural way

-Get up after the alarm clock rings and do not use the snooze function.
+Get up after the alarm goes off and don't use the snooze function

-A small healthy breakfast provides the body with energy and important nutrients.
+A small, healthy breakfast supplies the body with energy and important nutrients